awaism47/Threejs/README.md

-# Threejs
+# Three.js
-Working with BIM data using Three's
+Working with BIM data using Three.JS